findmypast/career-progression-framework/src/content/engineering/junior-engineer.md

 - You are developing an understanding of the ways of working that support Lean delivery and are watchful for waste and inefficiency.

-### You show commitment to learning and an ability to pick up new skills/concepts quickly.
+### You show commitment to learning and an ability to pick up new skills/concepts quickly

 - With the assistance of your team and manager you identify and prioritise technical areas to learn.
 You are systematic in your learning and give a focus to areas that will grow your productiveness in your team.
 - When you get blocked on your learning journey you seek support from your team-mates or manager.
-- You feed back learnings to the team
+- You feed back learnings to the team.